h8d13/archinix/arch/README.md

 GC-rooted, atomic rollback), not the nix *language* layer.
 Generations are content-addressed snapshots, not reproducible builds from derivations. **It is not meant to be used with `nix` pkg-manager or env.**
+The idea is that simplicity in arch packaging and philosophy already ship;
+a minimalist enough base, if you follow a little the stuff you use...

 Autologin only while root is passwordless (stock state, what the headless tests ride on). `passwd root` restores login prompts,